miklosban/im-dashboard/README.md

 git clone https://github.com/indigo-dc/tosca-templates -b stable/v3.0
 ````

-You need to run the Orchestrator dashboard on HTTPS (otherwise you will get an error); you can choose between
+You need to run the IM dashboard on HTTPS (otherwise you will get an error); you can choose between
 - enabling the HTTPS support
 - using an HTTPS proxy